prajith-nair/prometheus/README.md

-#Setting Up Prometheus
+# Setting Up Prometheus

 We will be creating:

-•	A metrics namespace for our environment to live in
+- A metrics namespace for our environment to live in
-•	A ClusterRole to give Prometheus access to targets using Service Discovery
+- A ClusterRole to give Prometheus access to targets using Service Discovery
-•	A ConfigMap map that will be used to generate the Prometheus config file
+- A ConfigMap map that will be used to generate the Prometheus config file
-•	A Prometheus Deployment and Service
+- A Prometheus Deployment and Service.
-•	Kube State Metrics to get access to metrics on the Kubernetes API
+- Kube State Metrics to get access to metrics on the Kubernetes API

 You can clone the YAML files form Github. (https://github.com/linuxacademy/content-kubernetes-prometheus-env)